cerndb/hdfs-metadata/README.md

 Tool for gathering blocks and replicas meta data from HDFS.
+It also builds a heat map showing how replicas are distributed along disks and nodes.

 Build project: